jtq/string-search/README.md

 #### lookupRecursive(index, query, exactMatch)

 Functionally identical to `lookupIterative()`, but uses recursion and object-allocation rather than iteration.
-Fairly consistently around 1.75x slower than `lookupIterative()`, but a simper, cleaner base on which to build more advanced lookup functions.
+Fairly consistently around 1.75x slower than `lookupIterative()`, but a simper cleaner base on which to build more advanced lookup functions.
 Does not support wildcards or any advanced functionality.

-#### lookupRecursiveWildcard(index, query, exactMatch)
+#### lookupRecursiveSingleCharWildcard(index, query, exactMatch)

 An extension of `lookupRecursive()`, that supports single-character wildcards in queries with `?`.
 Around 1.6x slower than `lookupRecursive()` and 2.8x slower than `lookupIterative()`.

+#### lookupRecursiveMultiCharWildcard(index, query, exactMatch)

+An initial, extremely naive extension of `lookupRecursiveSingleCharWildcard()` that supports multi-character wildcards in queries with `*`.
+Varies between equivalent speed and hundreds of times slower than `lookupRecursiveSingleCharWildcard()`, depending on where the `*` wildcard appears in the query.

+When run in non-exact mode returns every possible matching combination of wildcard and letters for every matching word in the index, which gets very big, and very slow, very fast.

 ## Tests